wnusair/WOS/README.md

 The server has about 100 GB of storage.

-# fileSendServer
-You may have noticed an option in the apps menu labeled fileSendServer.
-This is because you can have your own personal server.
-Once you run the file, you have already set up your own cloud for personal use.
-There are no prompts.

 ## Personal Use
-What do I mean by personal use?
-Maybe you want somebody to send you a large file.
-Most services do not allow people to share large files (Gmail, Discord, SMS, MMS, RCS, iMessage).
-Some might say, why not make a Shared Google Drive, or OneDrive?
-The reason is simple.
-In order to make a Shared Google Drive, you need to spend money; and OneDrive only offers 6GB.
-I don't want to spend money to share files when I could do it for free!
-This project is benificial and fun.

-Wait?
-How could this project be free if I have 100GB?
-Wouldn't that cost money?
-Yes, but no. What I mean is, I had this storage lying around, and I was not the one who payed for it (my parents did 😂).
+- Why would you use this program?
+It is really simple.
+If you need to upload a large file, I mean Gigabytes worth, you would be hesitant to use your OneDrive, ICloud, or Google Drive.
+These services offer limited storage, and it is mainly for personal documents, images, etc. With unlimited storage (limited to the machine you are using), the possibilities are endless.

+- Another potential use is file sharing.
+If you have ever wanted to share large files, you are often met with a limit of only a few megabytes.
+With WOS, there is no limit.

+- The last feature that is probably going to be used the most, is the fact that you can run any application on WOS.
+I realized you could use the built-in terminal to run a command to start an EXE file (maybe the same on MAC).
+I decided to download an app, like steam, then I went to where all the files were stored.
+I moved all of them to the "src" folder, and ran a command to start the app (start steam.exe).
+I am currently working on a feature to be able to run apps without making the folders messy.

 # Closing Remarks
 I am going to add more to this project.
-If you read to the end, text me, "I read to the end 🧀" I will give you a surprise.
+If you read to the end, email me, "I read to the end 🧀" I will give you a surprise.